railsmn/open_camp-obsolete/tutorials/session5.md

       <%= link_to 'Back', projects_path %>
       ```

-    4. Redo Task index/_form/show view files to reflect the being neste under Project
+    4. Redo Task index/_form/show view files to reflect the being nested under Project

       ([link to git diff with changes](https://github.com/railsmn/open_camp/commit/bcfb4df987f70fd4716b6ec33595754ca58bcc44))

       Next we want the Task HTML views to reflect the project to which the task is related.
-Or, more technically correct, we want the links in the HTML to relect the nested URL structure, EG, `/projects/1/tasks/4`.
+Or, more technically correct, we want the links in the HTML to reflect the nested URL structure, EG, `/projects/1/tasks/4`.
 We saw the beginning of this in the previous changes when we created the "New Task" and "New Note" links.

       Let's start by changing the links on the `index` page.